hellnoid/sugar-clone/README.md

 ## Git Hub Repo -
 > ### •[sugar-Cosmatics](https://github.com/hellnoid/sugar-clone)

-## Sample of Our Site :-
+## Sample of Our Site:-

-## Navbar Section : -
+## Navbar Section: -

 ![App Screenshot](https://snipboard.io/XOlaDy.jpg)

-This is Navbar section , Designed by Rohan khurana.
+This is the Navbar section, Designed by Rohan Khurana.
 He added some functionality in this navbar section like search functionality.

 ## Login/Register Page